djkormo/katacoda-scenarios/kubernetes-cka-part3/step1.md

 `kubectl get all,ep -n weave`{{execute}}

-**1. What IP address is assigned to  master node ?**
+**1. What IP address is assigned to node01 node ?**

-Answer put in file /var/log/answers/ip-master
+Answer put in file /var/log/answers/ip-masnode01ter

 **2. What is MAC address assigned to node01?**